 You can do a quick search using a Whois-like search engine such as DomainTools.
-Also, make sure to run a TESS trademark search before purchasing a domain name.
+Also, you may want to check the Trademark Database Search System (TESS) before purchasing a domain name.
 It's a free and easy website operated by the US Patent and Trademark Office and it can save a lot of headaches to make sure no one else is already using the name.

 After finding an available name, there's no shortage of potential registrars to choose.
 Does it matter which domain registrar you select?
 That depends.
 Sometimes there is a difference when it comes to service levels.
 Also, some providers have gone out of business, so it's worth examining their track record and their user ratings.
 Above all, you need to make sure that your domain will get renewed.
 As you can imagine, that's a very important consideration.
 So, yes, it does matter who you use, depending on your needs.

 The cost of registering domains is inexpensive -- you can land a one-year registration with DomainsBuyDesign.com for $9.95 --

 Each and every domain name comes with all you need to get online.

 The registration process isn't complicated.
 Applicants provide the domain name, an address to use for the domain registration and the name they want the domain to be registered under.
 They also need to supply an accompanying email address that will get added to the public Whois record.